GVR Report cover Third-party Logistics Market Size, Share & Trends Report

 Transport Insights

-On the basis of transport, the global market has been divided into roadways, railways, waterways, and airways.
-The roadways segment dominated the market in 2022 with a revenue share of more than 58.5%.
-The growing public-private partnerships model and increased emphasis on logistics infrastructure are expected to drive the growth of the roadways segment over the forecast period.
-In addition, several government initiatives are fueling the growth of the road transportation segment.
-The recent regulations imposed by the Federal Motor Carrier Safety Administration that allow the use of the cameras as a substitute for rearview mirrors are expected to benefit the truck drivers, in terms of safety.
+The roadways segment dominated the 3PL market with a share of over 57.3% in 2025.
+The growing public-private partnerships model and increased emphasis on supply chain infrastructure are expected to drive the growth of roadways over the forecast period.
+Besides, several government initiatives are fueling the growth of the road transportation segment.
+The recent regulations imposed by the Federal Motor Carrier Safety Administration that allow the use of the cameras as a substitute for rearview mirrors are expected to benefit the truck drivers in terms of safety.

 End-use Insights